Finding Your Ideal HouseFeng Shui House hunt | 择宅

 The Rationale Behind

-If you believe in feng shui and the laws that govern this ancient art, it’s only natural that you ought to believe that these laws extend to all things – including our lives and what fate has in store for us.
+If you believe in Feng Shui and the laws that govern this ancient art, it’s only natural that you ought to think that these laws extend to all things – including our lives and what fate has in store for us.

-Most people who are into feng shui but never once thought that the houses they live in are fated and the story their houses paint are an exact parallel to what their astrological charts depict.
+Most people who are into feng shui but never once thought that the houses they live in are fated, and the story their house’s paint is an exact parallel to what their astrological charts depict.
 This notion isn’t anything new.
 The Chinese sages and our ancestors also believed in this.
+Where you end up staying – is fated.

 Peace Of Mind